 Semantic parsing, Natural language database interfaces and dialogue systems – The goal of this project is to allow users with any background to talk to relational databases directly using human language.
 In this way, anyone can easily query and analyze a vast amount of data.
 You can check out our current work here.
 Moreover, we also aim to build conversational interfaces for even more natural information access, where the users participate in a conversation and the system takes the responsibility of choosing data sources and developing queries.

-We also work on text summarization, question answering, graph methods for NLP, question answering, etc.
+We also work on text summarization, question answering, graph methods for NLP, question answering, natural language generation from structured data, as well as programming code generation.